 So before you go, click the image to access a printable version.
 No time to print?
 Pull up the page on your phone (www.scdaami.org/patient-support) and take a screen shot.
 When you arrive, present it at the registration desk and note the time.
 Present another copy at triage.
 Again note the time.
 If you're too sick, remember that you have the right to take someone with you to act as your advocate.
 Let the hospital staff know that's what they're there for.

 We realize not everyone is familiar with the proper treatment for sickle cell.
 This can help you receive SAFE(R) care.
+Be sure to take the SAFER ER survey after each ER visit to let us know about your treatment and care.

 Contact us with questions or feedback.